TRON-N/RayTracer/README.md

 ./RT file_name

 The scene files are saved in the scene_files folder.
+My favorite scene is, pretty_ball_on_a_plane.txt, I think it shows off the best parts of this RayTracer.

 This program has been tested on OSX, and Ubuntu.